Biden pledges solidarity with Israelis and suggests 'other team' to blame for Gaza hospital blast

 Ayman Safadi, Jordan’s foreign minister, told a state-run television network that the war is “pushing the region to the brink.”

+Kirby said Biden understood the move was part of a “mutual” decision to call off the Jordan portion of his trip.
+He said Biden would speak to Abbas and el-Sissi by phone Wednesday as he returned to Washington.

-Riyad Mansour, the Palestinian U.N. ambassador, said Tuesday that Biden was “capable of telling Israel, Enough is enough."
+Riyad Mansour, the Palestinian U.N. ambassador, on Tuesday urged Biden to use the visit to tell Israel that " Enough is enough."

 “You have to stop this carnage against the Palestinian people in the Gaza Strip.
 Let this stop.
 Let humanitarian assistance take place,” he said.
-"Do not displace two million Palestinians and push them in the direction of Jordan and then let’s begin a political horizon.”
+“Do not displace two million Palestinians and push them in the direction of Jordan.”

 There are also fears that a new front could erupt along Israel's northern border with Lebanon, where Hezbollah operates.
 The Iran-backed organization has been skirmishing with Israeli forces.